What does “tamashii” mean in Japanese?

 - tamashii – 魂 (たましい) : a noun meaning ‘soul’ or ‘spirit’ in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.

-Native speakers use this noun to refer to a spiritual part inside a person which is strongly related to his/her character, personality, or way of living.
-So, the usage of this noun is very similar to those of the English words like “soul” and “sprit”, I think.
+Native speakers use this noun to refer to a spiritual part inside someone which is strongly related to his/her character, personality, or way of living.
+So, the usage is very similar to those of the English nouns written above, I think.

 The definition and meanings are simple and clear.
-To understand this noun more clearly, however, let me explain its kanji components in detail, one by one.
+To understand this noun more clearly, however, let me explain its kanji parts in detail, one by one.

 The kanji character of “tamashii” consists of the following two parts:

-- 云 : a kanji character used in Japanese words related to the act of telling.
+- 云 : a kanji character occasionally used to refer to the act of telling.

 - 鬼 : a kanji character used to mean a daemon.
 This can also mean a dead person.

-From these two components, we can understand that “tamashii” literally means ‘dead person’s telling’.
-This kanji concept is a bit weird and doesn’t seem to be in line with the meanings.
-It’s worth mentioning here, however, that many Japanese people believe that a person tells something through his/her soul even after he/she has died.
-So, the kanji concept above is interestingly still close to the meanings.
+From these two parts, we can understand that “tamashii” literally means “dead person’s telling” in Japanese.
+This literal interpretation does not seem to be in line with the actual meanings.
+However, it’s worth mentioning here that many Japanese people believe that people tell something through their souls even after they have died.
+So, interestingly, the literal interpretation is still close to the actual meanings.

-When we meet new kanji characters, we should check their components in detail to understand their meanings clearly and deeply.
-In many cases, kanji components tell us a lot about meanings of kanji characters they form.
+When we meet new kanji characters, we should check their parts in detail to understand their meanings clearly and deeply.
+In many cases, kanji parts tell us a lot about the meanings of the characters they form.
 Actually, here, we could get the better understanding of “tamashii” through the detailed check above.

-Then, let me explain how to use “tamashii” through the example sentences below.
+So far, I’ve explained the definition and meanings of “tamashii” together with its kanji parts.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “soul” in Japanese